-In your second and third years of study the modules are mainly organised thematically.
-The central problems of philosophy are the main focus of your education and there is much greater emphasis on contemporary theories in philosophy.
-In the second year there are compulsory modules on Metaphysics & Mind, Moral & Political Philosophy, and Epistemology.
-In addition we run option modules on Aesthetics, Philosophy of Religion, and Indian Philosophy.
-We are one of the few degree programmes in the UK which offers the option to study Indian Philosophy.
-This provides our students with an opportunity to consider philosophical problems and theories outside of the mainstream curriculum of western philosophy.
+In year two, the study of philosophy is organised more thematically.
+The central problems of philosophy are centre stage.
+There is a much greater emphasis on contemporary arguments and debate in philosophy.
+There are currently core modules on Metaphysics and Mind, Moral and Political Philosophy, and Epistemology.
+In addition we currently run optional modules on Aesthetics, Philosophy of Religion and Indian Philosophy.
+We are one of the few degree programmes in the UK which currently offers an option to study Indian Philosophy.